CareDailyAI/docs/synthetic_apis/README.md

 * JSON content is arbitrary and agreed upon by app developers.

 Many times, state variables may contain extra JSON information that simply helps bots manage the objects contained within those variables.

+#### Discovering which state variables a location has

+Bots register the names of the state variables they write in the `location_properties` state variable: the `additional_properties` list holds the names of regular state variables, and the `timeseries_properties` dictionary maps each time-series state variable name to the timestamp of its most recent entry.
+Read `location_properties` first to learn which Synthetic API outputs are available in a location.

 ## Icons